Leave site Skip to content

 Fully certified by the National Equality Standard (NES) and to have achieved the NES compliant accreditation for best practice in Equality, Diversity, and Inclusion in the workplace.

-If you have thought about a career in the police, but are unsure what steps to take, contact our Outreach Team for further information.
+n the police, but are unsure what steps to take, contact our Outreach Team for further information.